CtrlK

 Specificity

-Lists multiple concrete actions in third person — 'Discovers available Azure OpenAI model capacity', 'Analyzes quota limits, compares availability', and 'recommends optimal deployment locations' — matching the score-3 anchor.
+Lists multiple concrete actions — 'Discovers available Azure OpenAI model capacity across regions and projects', 'Analyzes quota limits, compares availability, and recommends optimal deployment locations' — rather than vague language; not the level below which only names a domain and some actions.

 3 / 3